danlynn/ember-cli-docker-compose-template/README.md

 # ember-cli docker-compose template

-The docker-compose-template is a simple project stub that is useful for starting new ember project using docker and ember-cli.
+The docker-compose-template is a simple project stub that is useful for starting a new ember project using docker and ember-cli.
 It is made up of the following files:

 ```
 ember-project